-If you use a card that's too slow, the most common thing you'll run into is the video recording stopping unexpectedly.
-That's usually because the card simply can't keep up with the data that's being thrown at it in the high-bitrate modes of these cameras and the system gives up.
-But you can also get other unusual behavior like the camera shutting down or burst mode shooting failing.
+If you use a card that’s too slow, the most common thing you’ll run into is the video recording stopping unexpectedly.
+That’s usually because the card simply can’t handle the data that’s being thrown at it.
+If that happens, you can get some unexpected and unwanted behavior, such as the recording stopping unexpectedly, the camera overheating, or the camera shutting down.

 So I’ve put together some practical recommendations on which SD cards work best in the HERO4 Black and Silver.
 I’m focusing here on cards that are fast enough for these cameras, readily available at major retailers, reliable, and cost-effective.
 I make a point to speed test as many models of microSD cards as I can get hold of, including all of the ones here.
 So I’ve had the chance to try these out myself in addition to consulting GoPro’s official recommendations.

 Quick Recommendations on the Best SD Cards for GoPro HERO4 Black and HERO4 Silver

 If you just want to cut to the chase, here are some quick recommendations for the best SD cards to use in GoPro HERO4 Black and HERO4 Silver.
 These are fast and reliable, cost-effective, and readily available.
 Any of these make a good choice.

 If you’d like more detailed recommendations or other brands and models, you can find them below.